National Institute of Technology, Goa: History

 The NITG is one of ten newly set up NITs during the 11th Five Year Plan by the Ministry of Human Resources Development (HRD).
 The institute was to be set up using Rs 250 crore provided by central government.
 The first batch of students was admitted and academic activities of NIT Goa were started in the year 2010-11.
 During its initial years, NIT Goa was mentored by National Institute of Technology Karnataka, Surathkal and the Goa State Government had proposed that 50% of the seats in this Institute should be reserved for the State of Goa.
 However, the Union HRD ministry wants Daman and Diu, Dadra and Nagar Haveli and Lakshwadweep students to be grouped with Goa students for the 50% reservation.

 Campus

-The campus is located at cuncolim, Madgoan approximately 29 km south-side of Panaji, the capital of Goa and it is a temporary campus.
+The campus is located at cuncolim, Madgoan approximately 29 km south-side of Panaji, the capital of Goa.
 The state of Goa is well connected by roadways, railways and airways with various parts of the country.
-At present NIT Goa is temporarily accommodated and functioning in the Goa Engineering College (GEC) Campus located at Farmagudi, Goa.
-For the permanent campus, an area of 300 acres, spanning from Cuncolim to Balli, was identified by the state but the project ran into trouble when locals objected to the proposal as 50% exclusive reservation was not promised for Goan students.
+The permanent campus, an area of 300 acres, spanning from Cuncolim to Balli, was identified by the state but the project ran into trouble when locals objected to the proposal as 50% exclusive reservation was not promised for Goan students.
 The former Chief Minister of Goa, Mr. Manohar Parrikar reiterated that no land will be given to the institute if 50% reservation is not provided for Goan students.
 The Government of India finally decided to reserve 50 per cent of the seats exclusively for Goan students in the National Institute of Technology, Goa from academic year 2012-13.

 Now NIT Goa is operating from its permanent campus.